chuot/rdio-scanner/README.md

 ### Talkgroups files

 The main display information are obtained from the database.
-You must provision the databse by uploading each CSV file to Rdio Scanner with the talkgroups script from the examples directory.
+You must provision the database by uploading each CSV file to Rdio Scanner with the talkgroups script from the examples directory.

 ```bash
 ./upload.sh 2 /home/radio/trunk-recorder/SERAM.csv